For: Year 10 students

 - Design, construct (within budget) and test a water filter made from everyday materials.

 All activities are undertaken in the context of using STEM to improve people’s lives.
-Students learn how map making, satellite communication and GPS can be applied to solving environmental and humanitarian problems, how using simple materials with sensible engineering processes can make dirty water clean, and how renewable energy technologies can bring effective and accessible power to the poorest people in the world.
+Students learn how map making, satellite communication, GPS systems and 3D printing can be applied to solving environmental and humanitarian problems, and how using simple materials with sensible engineering processes can make dirty water clean.

 - As this program is a practical activity, students and accompanying adults will be required to wear closed in shoes and appropriate dress.